AtomicLoans/BIP/README.md

 `seizure expiration num`: timestamp that determines the amount of time allocated to seizing the collateral before borrower can refund

 **Withdraw Period:**
-During this time, the `lender` deploys the Hashed Time-Locked Atomic Loan Contract.
-Following this, the borrower locks their collateral on the collateral blockchain in a Hashed Time-Locked Atomic Loan Collateral Contract https://github.com/mattBlackDesign/BIP.
+During this time, the `lender` deploys the Hashed Time-Locked Atomic Loan Contract which is specified in the EIP https://github.com/atomicloans/EIP.
+Following this, the borrower locks their collateral on the collateral blockchain in a Hashed Time-Locked Atomic Loan Collateral Contract.
 The `lender` then either reveals `secretB1` to signify that they are satisfied with the collateral, and the borrower can withdraw the loan using `secretA1`.
 Otherwise, the lender refunds their loan amount, by revealing `secretB2`, allowing the borrower to refund their Collateral.

 **Loan Period:**
 Once the `borrower` has withdrawn the loan amount, the loan begins.
 Once the loan term is finished, the borrower is expected to repay the loan.
 If they do, the `lender` can then accept the repayment by revealing `secretB2` enabling the borrower to refund their Collateral.
 In the case that the `borrower` defaults on the `lender` does not accept the loan repayment, the parties can opt for liquidation of the collateral in the Bidding Period.